skb1129/react-native-change-icon/README.md

 **Android 🤖**
 1. Add an alias for each of your new icons within the `AndroidManifest.xml` (within `<application>`).
    - Make sure these have the properties as shown below.
-   - For the name prefix it `MainActivity...` followed by the name you will use to reference your icon. e.g. for our light icon we will use `com.myCompany.myApp.MainActivityLight` (replace `com.myCompany.myApp` with your package name)
+   - For the name prefix it `MainActivity...` followed by the name you will use to reference your icon. e.g. for our light icon we will use `com.myapp.MainActivityLight` (replace `com.myapp` with your package name)

 <div align="center">